Bhagavad Geeta: Chapter 2, Verses 56–63

-In verse 54 of Chapter 2, Arjuna asked Sri Krishna important questions regarding the nature of a person of steady wisdom abiding in Knowledge and how this person reacts in the realm of joys and sorrows, how he disengages from the world and how he reengages with it.
-A seeker needs to understand the answers to compare and contrast, to know where he stands, and to get tips on spiritual practices.
+In chapter 2, verse 54, Arjuna asked Shri Krishna important questions about the nature of a person of steady wisdom.
+How does a Self-Realized person react in the realm of joys and sorrows?
+How does he disengage from the world and reengage with it?
+A seeker needs to understand the answers to compare and contrast.
+It is helpful to know where the seeker stands and to get tips on spiritual practices.

 Chapter 2, Verse 56